timebertt/thesis-controller-sharding/content/30-requirements.md

 \subsection*{\requirement\label{req:membership}Membership and Failure Detection}

 Firstly, the system needs to populate information about the set of controller instances.
-In order to distribute object ownership across instances, there must be mechanism for discovering members of the sharded setup.
+In order to distribute object ownership across instances, there must be a mechanism for discovering members of the sharded setup.
 Additionally, this mechanism needs to provide information on the availability of individual instances.
-Instance failures need to be detected in order to remediate them and restore functionality of the system quickly and automatically.
+Instance failures need to be detected for remediating them and restoring the system's functionality quickly and automatically.

-Because Kubernetes controllers are part of a distributed system and deployed in cloud environments (on commodity hardware), the sharding mechanism must expect that instances can be restarted or fail at any time.
+Because Kubernetes controllers are part of a distributed system and deployed in cloud environments (on commodity hardware), the sharding mechanism must expect that instances are restarted frequently and can fail at any time.
 Also, instances can be dynamically added or removed to adapt to growing or decreasing demand.
 Furthermore, instances will typically be replaced in quick succession during rolling updates.
-For these reasons, it is desirable to handle voluntary disruption specifically (scale-down, rolling updates) to achieve fast rebalancing.
+For these reasons, voluntary disruptions should be handled specifically and gracefully (scale-down, rolling updates) to achieve fast rebalancing.

 \subsection*{\requirement\label{req:partitioning}Partitioning}

 Secondly, the sharding mechanism must include a partitioning algorithm for determining ownership of a given object based on information about the set of available controller instances.
 It must map every sharded API object to exactly one instance.
-Additionally, the partitioning algorithm needs to provide a balanced distribution even with a small number of instances (e.g. less than 5).
+Additionally, the partitioning algorithm needs to provide a balanced distribution even with a small number of instances (e.g., less than 5).

 As an input for the partitioning algorithm, a partition key is needed.
-It needs to be applicable to all available API resources.
+It needs to apply to all available API resources.
-Hence, there should be a commonly sensible way to determine the partition key of any given API object.
+Hence, there should be a generic function for determining the partition key of a given API object.
 Furthermore, controllers commonly own and manage objects of different kinds for implementing the logic of a given API resource.
 E.g., the `Deployment` controller owns and manages `ReplicaSet` objects.
 As controllers watch the owned objects to trigger reconciliation of the owning object on relevant changes to owned objects, the partitioning algorithm must support assigning related objects to the same instance.
 For this, all owned objects should map to the same partition key as their owners.
-However, there might as well be other relationships between objects their controllers act upon.
-Hence, the mapping from object to its partition key needs to be customizable.

 \subsection*{\requirement\label{req:coordination}Coordination and Object Assignment}

 Next, the sharding mechanism must provide some form of coordination between individual controller instances and assign API objects to the instances based on the partitioning results.
-As Kubernetes controllers realize the desired state of the system asynchronously, there is no direct communication between the user issuing an intent and the controller acting on the intent.
+As Kubernetes controllers realize the desired state of the system asynchronously, there is no direct communication of intent between the issuing user and the responsible controller.
 Hence, there is no need for partition-based coordination of client requests.
 Individual controller instances need to know which objects are assigned to them in order to perform the necessary reconciliations.
-However, individual instances don't need to be aware of the assignment of all API objects.
+However, individual instances don't need to be aware of all object assignments.
-Object assignment needs to be transparent and must not change any existing API semantics.
+The object assignment needs to be transparent and must not change any existing API semantics.

-As described in [@tbl:scaling-resources], the resource requirements of Kubernetes controllers don't only depend on the actual reconciliations but even more significantly depend on the controllers' caches and underlying watch connections.
+As described in [@tbl:scaling-resources], the resource requirements of Kubernetes controllers don't only depend on the actual reconciliations but also depend on the controllers' caches and underlying watch connections.
-The sharding mechanism can only make controllers horizontally scalable, if the instances' caches and watch connections are filtered to only contain and transport the API objects that are assigned to the respective instances.
+The sharding mechanism can only make controllers horizontally scalable if the instances' caches and watch connections are filtered to only contain and transport the API objects that are assigned to the respective instances.
-Otherwise, the mechanism would only replicate the cache and thereby resource requirements which contradicts the main goals of distributing load between instances.
+Otherwise, the mechanism would replicate the cached data and the corresponding resource requirements, which contradicts the main goals of distributing load between instances.
 Another important requirement is that individual instances need to be able to retrieve the object assignment information after restarts.
-I.e., object assignments must be stored in a persistent manner.
+I.e., object assignments must be stored persistently.

 Furthermore, there must not be a single point of failure or bottleneck for reconciliations.
-This means, the sharding mechanism must not add additional points of failure on the critical path of API requests and the reconciliations themselves, which limit the mechanism's scalability again.
+This means, the sharding mechanism must not add additional points of failure on the critical path of API requests and the reconciliations themselves, which would limit the mechanism's scalability again.
-During normal operation, reconciliations should not be blocked for a longer period of time.
+During normal operations, reconciliations should not be blocked for a longer period.

 \subsection*{\requirement\label{req:concurrency}Preventing Concurrency}

-Additionally, even when object ownership is distributed across multiple controller instances, it's important that concurrent reconciliations for a single object in different instances are still not allowed.
+Additionally, even when object ownership is distributed across multiple controller instances, concurrent reconciliations for a single object in different instances are still not allowed.
-I.e., the purpose of the current leader election mechanism must still not be violated.
+I.e., the purpose of the current leader election mechanism must not be violated.
 Only a single instance is allowed to perform mutations on a given object at any given time.
-A strictly consistent view on object assignments is not needed for this, however.
+A strictly consistent view on object assignments is not needed for this though.
 The only requirement is, that multiple controller instances must not perform writing actions for a single object concurrently.
-In other words, the wanted sharding mechanism must not involve replication of objects.
+In other words, the sharding mechanism must not involve the replication of objects.
-All API objects are only assigned to a single instance.
+All API objects are only assigned to a single controller instance.

 \subsection*{\requirement\label{req:scale-out}Incremental Scale-Out}

 The final requirement is that the introduced sharding mechanism provides incremental scale-out properties.
-This means, that the capacity and throughput of the system increases almost linearly with the added resources, i.e. with every added controller instance.
+This means that the capacity and throughput of the system increase almost linearly with the added resources, i.e. with every added controller instance.